About

 Deputy Commander for Cadets: Capt Nine Sanders

-Deputy Commander for Senior Members:
+Deputy Commander for Senior Members: TBD

 Aerospace Ed Officer: 2d Lt Joseph Moon